PaoloMazzon/JamEngine/README.md

 specifically in this order: textures -> sprites and hitboxes -> tilemaps and entities.
 This way, no matter what assets rely on other assets, there will never be an asset that is loaded before its dependencies.

+Right now JamEngine is only tested on Windows and Linux (and to be honest I only test on Windows every couple months).
+Theoretically, JamEngine should be compatible with any platform that SDL2 supports, but I can't say for certain without testing it myself.
+The biggest thing is just the functions `ns()` (Which the renderer uses) exclusively supports Windows, Linux, and OSX; so that would have to be rewritten were you to use another platform.

 Asset Loading System
 --------------------